CAST-genomics/pipsort/README.md

 **-m** To accommodate different sets of variants across studies, PIPSORT needs a variant map.
 For two studies, this is a 3-column file.
 The first column is the variant name.
 The second column is the index of the variant in the first study (or -1 if it is not present in that study).
 The third column is the index of the variant in the second study (or -1 if it is not present).
 We provide helper scripts for formatting summary and statistics and constructing this map in utils/.
 Additionally we provide a script (`get_pipsort_inputs.sh`) that takes in two GWAS summary statistic files in PLINK format and outputs the variant map and summary statistics formatted appropriately for use by PIPSORT.

-**-c** controls the maximum number of causal SNPs allowed at a locus; the default is 3.

 The **-n** argument specifies the population size for each study, comma-separated.
 Again, this should be the same number of studies and in the same order as was given by the -l and -z arguments.

-The **-o** argument is simply the output name prefix for the MsCAVIAR output files.
+The **-o** argument is simply the output name prefix for the PIPSORT output files.

+**-c** controls the maximum number of causal SNPs allowed at a locus; the default is 3.

 ### Other command line options (from MsCAVIAR)